ahoorab/cdk-iac/README.md

 **How this project attempts to solve these potential problems:**
 *  the 'main' class (or template as this project refers to them) can be reused across similar applications
 *  the name of the CloudFormation stack is dynamic even when using the same Template file
-*  You can define properties in external files to provide good scalability for applications/DTAPs and VPCs.
+*  uou can define properties in external files to provide good scalability for applications/DTAPs and VPCs.
+*  you place everything under Source Control so nothing gets lost, and changes should be reviewed.

 # How to use
 Using the tool is very simple.